"The Eat Pray Love of abortion memoirs." —KERRY CLARE

 —LEAH VINCENT, author of Cut Me Loose

-"An extraordinary contribution, an extended hand inviting more of those who wish to share into the abortion storytelling space.
+"An extraordinary contribution.
 May Cause Love is a powerful narrative for those who support abortion rights, people who call themselves 'pro-life,' and those who don't know where they fall or how they feel."

 —KATIE KLABUSICH, REWIRE